-- 10.6 Office floorspace in Balham is generally limited to units above ground floor retail premises.
+- 10.6 Office floorspace in Balham is generally limited to units above ground floor retail premises; however there are several larger more modern premises on the outskirts of the town centre boundary.
+The quality of these buildings is good, and there is little evidence of vacancy.
 The Sainsbury's site and car park within the 'Balham triangle' could present an opportunity for redevelopment and intensification of land for a mix of uses in the town centre, particularly were a Crossrail 2 station to be realised here.
 The environs of Balham station are being considered as a potential station on the future Crossrail 2 link, though Tooting is the current preferred route.
 In addition to relieving congestion on the Northern Line, this would provide Balham with a rapid and direct connection to major London stations such as Clapham Junction, Victoria, Tottenham Court Road and Euston. - 10.7 The presence of rail and underground stations, combined with bus routes, enable excellent access to public transport in Balham.
 The stations act as a transport interchange for the local community and visitors.
 Although Balham benefits from excellent public transport accessibility, the area is dominated by car parks, with parking for both supermarkets occupying prominent locations at the heart of the town centre.
 These features negatively affect the streetscene and attract a lot of private vehicle travel on the main road, which in turn has a negative effect on bus speeds.
 In addition, Balham High Road is busy and generally difficult to cross, detracting from the perceptual quality of the place.
 Even though the area benefits from the access to Cycle Superhighway, there are issues with the quality of the cycle lane, and there is also insufficient provision of local cycle lanes, which would provide an easy access to nearby amenities for the local community.

-- 10.8 Balham is characterised by 3-4 storey Victorian and Edwardian terraces with ground floor shops and offices or residential above.
+10.8 Balham is characterised by 3-4 storey Victorian and Edwardian terraces with ground floor shops and offices or residential above.
 Many of these are sited on narrow plots with red or yellow brick façades and gabled frontages to the streets.

-Generally, frontages are positive, and contribute to the street scene, with a sense of diversity, variety and colour.
+Generally, frontages are positive, and contribute to the street scene, with a sense of diversity,

+- variety and colour.
 There is a sense of individuality to buildings (e.g. shop fronts along Hildreth Street), yet these create a coherent overall unity.
 Occasional use of ceramic tiles, such as the area of public realm near the southern end of Hildreth Street, lend a sense of texture and richness.
 Overall, the buildings create a distinct recognisable proportion to the overall street scene. - 10.9 The sense of place is greatly enhanced by positive landmarks on corner plots, including the Bedford and Devonshire pubs.
 Historic interest is also provided by the locally listed Du Cane Court, a distinctive 8 storey 1930s residential block finished with red brick, and churches: St Mary's Church (Grade II listed) and Polish Church of Christ the King.
 There are also notable examples of early 19th century villas, nos.
 207 and 211 Balham High Road, both of which would benefit from an enhancement to their condition and setting.